gwthompson/data-science-docs/how_to_be_a_data_scientist.md

 ### To Learn neural networks

 #### a) Understand neural nets
+- Start w Ofer's slides, at least the 1st 2 lectures, then pair with the following:
+    - Ask me for them
+- Deep learning for NLP: http://cs224d.stanford.edu/syllabus.html
+    - looks really solid but I haven't vetted all the content yet
 - http://www.deeplearningbook.org/
     - read sections of this book while trying to implement them on the project, for each section try to implement it, and understand all the complexities in relation to your task
 - http://cs231n.github.io/ (a lot of good practical advice)
     - refer to here for tuning and stuff
+        -

 #### b) Do a project
 - https://www.kaggle.com/c/stumbleupon/data